AxisCommunications/acap-native-sdk-examples/reproducible-package/README.md

 ### Limitations

-- The support to create reproducible packages was introduced in acap-sdk 3.4.
+- The support to create reproducible packages was introduced in `acap-sdk` 3.4 and is supported in all versions of `acap-native-sdk`.

 ### Build the application